Ari-healthcare-data/Clinical-Operations-Dashboard/documentation/methodology.md

 ### Steps Performed

+Before importing the data into PostgreSQL, I prepared each table carefully to prevent errors and maintain relational integrity.

-- Exported each Excel sheet as a UTF-8 encoded CSV file.
+- Exported each Excel sheet as a UTF-8 encoded CSV file to ensure consistent encoding during database import.
-- Standardized column names to match the SQL schema.
+- Standardized column names to match the SQL schema, which makes querying and joining tables more straightforward.
-- Converted Excel serial numbers to proper dates (YYYY-MM-DD).
+- Converted Excel serial numbers to proper dates (YYYY-MM-DD) so all date calculations would be accurate.
-- Preserved blank cells for SQL NULL values.
+- Preserved blank cells for SQL NULL values to reflect missing data without introducing incorrect defaults.
-- Ensured proper quoting/escaping to prevent import errors.
+- Ensured proper quoting/escaping to prevent import errors and maintain data fidelity.
-- Verified that relational integrity (foreign key relationships) would be maintained after import.
+- Verified that relational integrity (foreign key relationships) would be maintained after import, ensuring that the database accurately mirrors the logical relationships in the dataset.

 ### Database Import